Dear teenage humans,

 This brings me back to the teens who feel sad or hopeless and to the precious kids who thought about wanting to die.
 If animal-assisted therapy helps teens in group settings, I know we could help you, too.

 Caring teen, if your parents won’t let you adopt a cat, maybe there’s a café cat or animal shelter you could visit.
 The cats there will do their best to make you laugh.
-Cats in feral colonies also need looking after.
+Stray cats in your neighborhood may need love, too.
+Read about how stray cats helped the TrapKing Sterling Davis get through a rough childhood at TrapKing.

 Learn about feral cat colonies from organizations like Alley Cat Rescue (see https://mewlayoung.com/louise-holton/) and Neighborhood Cats (https://www.neighborhoodcats.org/resources).